 Teasingly, Padma says she would like more children, although she admits her age and history make it unlikely.

 ‘I’ve always wanted to be a mother, but I never knew it would be so much fun and I’d enjoy it so immensely.
-My daughter is such great company.
+My daughter is such a great company.
 I would love to have another child or two.’

-It is thought up to ten per cent of women suffer some form of endometriosis, yet, like Padma, many are simply told they have severe menstrual cramps.
+It is thought up to ten percent of women suffer some form of endometriosis, yet, like Padma, many are simply told they have severe menstrual cramps.
 She says: ‘Ever since my teens, I was bedridden for two or three days each month and had to take prescription painkillers.
 I missed school, I missed work, I missed family functions.

 ‘If I had been diagnosed at 15, 20, or even 30, my life would have been different.
 That would have been four or five days every month that I wouldn’t have been incapacitated, that I wouldn’t have been tired, that I wouldn’t have been nauseous and cranky.’

-Padma, who co-founded The Endometriosis Foundation of America (EFA) to encourage women to look out for the symptoms of the illness, continues: ‘I was galvanised by what I went through.
+Padma, who co-founded The Endometriosis Foundation of America (EFA) to encourage women to look out for the symptoms of the illness, continues: ‘I was galvanized by what I went through.
 Chronic pain is a terrible thing.
 It impedes your ability to make rational decisions.
 It alters your ability to handle other stresses in life.

 ‘Endometriosis affects every aspect of a woman’s life.
 It is woven into the very fabric of her life and it develops as her womanhood develops through her adolescence and early years.

 'It becomes part and parcel of a woman’s opinion of her own body, of her femininity, the relationship she has with herself and her sexuality.
-It affects her intimate relationships, her platonic relationships and her business relationships.’
+It affects her intimate relationships, her platonic relationships, and her business relationships.’

 Padma had surgery in 2001 to remove two ovarian cysts and was rushed to hospital when she was 34, suffering pain and bleeding that she now knows was endometriosis-related.
 But at the time the condition still wasn’t diagnosed.